mongodb/docs-realm/docs-release-notes.md

 - Landing Page: Remove link to outdated Electron guide.
 - Integration Guides: Remove outdated Integration Guides section from TOC until we have time to update the guides.

-## Other

-- Realm Query Language: Update RQL reference with information on querying with full-text search.

 # March 1, 2024

 ## React Native SDK